sockethub/sockethub/packages/platform-irc/API.md

 JSON schema defining the types this platform accepts.

-In the below example, sockethub will validate the incoming credentials object against whatever is defined in the `credentials` portion of the schema object.
+In the below example, Sockethub will validate the incoming credentials object against whatever is defined in the `credentials` portion of the schema object.